guanix/rememberaaronsw/memories/_posts/2013-01-14-aaron-is-a-genius.md

 Every technologist would agree that Aaron is the role model, whom most of us are striving to become one day.
 His works reflect dedication and talent at the highest degree.
-He has achieved so much in such a little time and he has bestowed us with so many things.
+He has achieved so much in so little time and he has bestowed us with so many things; Things that we will never be able to pay you back.

 We will always remember you.